 Dave was born and bred in Onchan, and is a Manxman though and through.
 Dave has a good working knowledge of motor vehicles having been employed as a fully qualified mechanic for many years.
 He is an avid watcher of the TT and other motor sports on the island.
-His passion for things that travel fast on wheels extends to his home life where in the garage (much to Kat's dismay) he currently keeps 1 car, 1 enduro bike, and 2 motorbikes – one of which is complete with a sidecar outfit!
-Kat was born in Bermuda but moved to the Isle of Man at an early age – whilst she knows that she cannot profess to be Manx, the Isle of Man is where her heart is and she hopes that she is now considered a 'local' in Laxey village where she and Dave live.
+His passion for things that travel fast on wheels extends to his home life where in the garage (much to Kat's dismay) he currently keeps 1 car, a trials bike, and 2 motorbikes.
+Kat was born in Bermuda but moved to the Isle of Man at an early age – whilst she knows that she cannot profess to be Manx, the Isle of Man is where her heart is and she hopes that she is now considered a 'local' in St Johns where she and Dave live.
 Kat grew up and was schooled on the island but moved away to attend Sheffield Hallam University and study International Tourism Management.
 As part of her degree she spent a year living in South Carolina, USA and in 2010 spent a year travelling around the world.
 In 2011 she returned to the Isle of Man and worked in numerous hospitality and office based jobs, before ultimately joining the Police and meeting Dave.
-Kat has now left the Isle of Man Constabulary and has gone full circle, retuning to the tourism industry to run IOM Trike Tours .
+Kat left the Isle of Man Constabulary in 2017 and has gone full circle, retuning to the tourism industry to run IOM Trike Tours.
 Dave also left his role as a Dog Handler in the Constabulary in 2019,

-IOM Trike Tours now have three Trikes available so you can share this exhilerating experience in safety with your friends and family.
+IOM Trike Tours now have four Trikes available so you can share this exhilerating experience in safety with your friends and family.

 The Island has hundreds of miles of quieter roads that will take you through places of historical interest and breathtaking scenery.
 Our Manx drivers are very knowledgeable about the Island, its history, people and places, so feel free to ask anything!
 We love to show people what our Island has to offer and therefore IOM Trike Tours provide a range of set tours for your enjoyment.
 Alternatively we are happy to discuss tours tailored to your requirements.